There is considerable hype around new technologies that are deemed to be disruptive, whether it is machine learning, blockchain or 3D printing.

 When I received my set, I was delighted.
 The parts were strong, looked good and were relatively easy to install.
 My trusty old record player has never looked better.

 Daimler says 3D printing not only reduces production time and transport costs, but is also a more ecologically reasonable strategy since any waste material can be reused for more parts

 This application of 3D printing to the creation of low-volume, highly customised spare parts seems to be getting increasingly more traction in several industries.

 Aerospace has successfully made use of 3D printing in the production of rocket parts.
-In fact, Australian rocket manufacturer Gilmore Space Technologies has not only printed metal parts for its rockets, but also experimented with printing the very fuel that powers the rockets itself.
+In fact, Australian rocket manufacturer Gilmour Space Technologies has not only printed metal parts for its rockets, but also experimented with printing the very fuel that powers the rockets itself.

 The printing of highly customised parts is now finding its way into the automotive industry and at the end of last year German company Daimler Trucks and Buses entered into a partnership with printer manufacturer Sintratec to develop Daimler’s own 3D printing centres for spare parts and individualised components.
 The company expects to roll out these centres later this year.

 Daimler says 3D printing not only reduces production time and transport costs, but is also a more ecologically reasonable strategy since any waste material can be reused for more parts.

 “The advantages of additive technologies, especially with regards to spare parts, are evident,” it says.